 Someone said for each minute you spend behind the pulpit, spend one hour in preparation.
 One of the top responsibilities of a Pastor is to faithfully preach the whole counsel of God’s word, carefully explaining the meaning of the text and applying it to the lives of those under his care.
 As Pastors, we should treat the task of preaching as a sacred responsibility and give our best to prepare and preach a sermon.
-Given below are few benefits of prior preparation.
+God expects us to be faithful stewards of His precious Word.
+How can we claim to be faithful stewards if we don’t even allocate time to prepare.
+In the past 24 years of ministry, I have met Pastors who walk into the pulpit without preparation and then preach rubbish.
+Given below are three benefits of prior preparation in preaching ministry.

 1. Compliments Intellectual Preparation

 A passionate Preacher will always seek to bring out the flavor in God’s word.
 He does this by researching his text using reference materials such as Commentaries, Dictionaries, etc. He has to find strong illustrations to support his point.
 Maybe throw in a few media clips to get the message through.
 A good sermon also takes hours of studying God’s word in order to draw life applications from it.
 All these take hours of preparation.